Panj (river)

-The river is formed by the confluence of the Pamir River and the Wakhan River near the village of Qalʿa-ye Panja (Qalʽeh-ye Panjeh).
-From there, it flows westwards, marking part of the border of Afghanistan and Tajikistan.
-After passing the city of Khorugh, capital of the Gorno-Badakhshan Autonomous Region of Tajikistan it receives water from one of its main tributaries, the Bartang River.
-It then turns towards the southwest, before joining the river Vakhsh and forming the greatest river of Central Asia, the Amu Darya.
-The Panj played an important role during Soviet times, and was a strategic river during the Soviet military operations in Afghanistan in the 1980s.
+The river is formed by the confluence of the Pamir River and the Wakhan River near the village of Qala-i-Panjah in the Wakhan District of Badakhshan Province in Afghanistan.
+From there, it flows westwards and marks part of the Afghanistan–Tajikistan border.
+After passing the city of Khorog, capital of the Gorno-Badakhshan Autonomous Region of Tajikistan, it receives water from one of its main tributaries, the Bartang River.
+It then turns towards the southwest, before joining the Vakhsh River and forming the greatest river of Central Asia, the Amu Darya.
+The Panj played an important role during Soviet era, and was a strategic river during the Soviet military operations in Afghanistan in the 1980s.